hasaniisaher21/Gemini-Backend-Clone/README.md

 - **Caching:** Implemented Redis/Node-cache for the `GET /chatroom` endpoint to improve performance and reduce database load.
 - **Scalable Backend:** Separate API server and background worker for handling long-running tasks efficiently.

-*(Add any other features you've completed, like the Stripe integration if you've done it)*

 ---

 ## Architecture Overview